Web Officers

 • Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and the Building Pathways websites) to employers and workers in the industry.
-Ensure information developed reflects the workforce and is available in multiple languages and formats.
+• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and the ASA websites) to employers and workers in the industry.

-• Speak, exhibit, or appear at OSHA and Building Pathways conferences, local meetings, or other Building Pathways events.
+• Speak, exhibit, or appear at OSHA and ASA conferences, local meetings, or other events.

-• Convene or participate in forums, roundtable discussions, or stakeholder meetings on construction industry topics to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+• Convene or participate in forums, roundtable discussions, or stakeholder meetings on the construction focus four hazards to help forge innovative solutions in the workplace or to provide input on safety and health issues.

-• Encourage Building Pathways to build relationships with OSHA's Regional and Area Offices to address health and safety issues, including hazards in the construction industry.
+• Encourage ASA member companies to build relationships with OSHA's Regional and Area Offices to address health and safety issues, including construction focus four hazards.

 Training and Education